Conditional Generative Models for Learning Stochastic Processes: Asian Options

 In addition, we are dealing with an infinite sum of i.i.d. normal random variables, not with a finite sum.
 Therefore, a truncation will be needed.
 In order to overcome the former situation, one needs to look at generating functions.
 Suppose we have two independent random variables $X$ and $Y$ with PDFs $f_X(x)$ and $f_Y(y)$ and set $Z=X+Y$.
 One can find the PDF $f_Z(x)$ of $Z$ by computing the convolution

-In our case of interest, these convolutions would become increasingly difficult to solve analytically and therefore numerical methods would be needed.
-Surprisingly, very little is known about how to add lognormal distributions.
-It is known that the \textit{product} of two lognormals is another lognormal distributions, however, addition has eluded an analytical solution.
+In our case of interest, these convolutions would become increasingly difficult to solve analytically, requiring numerical methods to be utilized.
+Surprisingly, very little is known about how to add log-normal distributions.
+It is known that the \textit{product} of two log-normals is another log-normal distributions.
+However, addition has eluded an analytical solution.

 In summary, one can manufacture an approximation to the probability distribution of the Asian option by integrating the exponential of Brownian motion.
 This entails convolving powers of i.i.d. standard normal variables affected with certain algebraic coefficients and then adding the resulting PDFs.
 While this is a mathematically difficult problem, it bypasses the necessity of employing high dimensionality techniques as often invoked in the literature of quantum option pricing.